uqlibrary/uqlibrary-borrowing/README.md

 uqlibrary-borrowing displays academic borrowing to the end user

+The full documentation can be found in [GitHub Pages](http://uqlibrary.github.io/uqlibrary-borrowing/uqlibrary-borrowing/).

 ## Requirements

 Java 8 is required, as are `node` and `npm`.
 Check `package.json` for required versions.